farukhkhan07/3d-view-using-real-images/README.md

 # 5.1.2 Parameters:
 Following are the seven parameters of the “addweighted” function:

-a.
-Input Source Array 1: It is the first input of the camera.
+• Input Source Array 1: It is the first input of the camera.

-b.
-Alpha: It is used for the weight of first array elements.
+• Alpha: It is used for the weight of first array elements.

-c.
-Input Source Array 2: It is the second input of the camera.
+• Input Source Array 2: It is the second input of the camera.

-d.
-Beta: It is used for the weight of second array elements.
+• Beta: It is used for the weight of second array elements.

-e.
-Gamma: It is a scalar which is added to each and every sum.
+• Gamma: It is a scalar which is added to each and every sum.

-f. dst: It is an output array which has the same size and the number of channels.
+• dst: It is an output array which has the same size and the number of channels.

-g. (d type):When both the arrays have the same depth then it is an optional method.
-Addweighted calculates the sum of the two arrays by using the following equation:

-d (m) = sat ( sr1 (m) * alp+ sr2 (m)* bet+ gam)
+• (d type):When both the arrays have the same depth then it is an optional method.
+Addweighted calculates the sum of the two 	arrays by using the following equation: d (m) = sat ( sr1 (m) * alp+ sr2 (m)* bet+ gam)

 # Where:

 d is destination.

 sat is saturate.